gurkiratz/keertan.co/README.md

 ### Overall music features

-- [ ] When pausing on phone, or pausing generally on PC, it should also pause there.
+- [x] When pausing on phone, or pausing generally on PC, it should also pause there.
 Basically more native music experience.
-- [ ] PWA feature

 ## Getting Started